 In some cases, emails or messages aren’t sufficient.
 Instead, you might have to follow up the lead with phone calls to lend customer care a personal touch.

-Inability to provide after sales service usually results in losing what may have been a loyal client.
-Bad word-of-the-mouth publicity by unhappy customers spreads like wildfire and cause you to lose further leads and more clients.
+The inability to provide after-sales service usually results in losing what may have been a loyal client.
+Bad word-of-mouth publicity by unhappy customers spreads like wildfire and causes you to lose further leads and more clients.

-Regardless of whatever your startup deals in, customer care is an essential component for any business to succeed.
+Regardless of whatever your startup deals with, customer care is an essential component for any business to succeed.
 Therefore, have a good customer care policy and systems in place to avoid startup failure.

 10. Not Exploring New Markets